bfenlon/finalproject_public/README.md

 # Final Project, Data Science 710

-Something to note.
+**Something to note**.
 The 'before' and 'after' in all file names refers to the time period those files pertain to.
 Not before and after analysis or cleaning.